Industrial CASE studentships

-Any investigators who were planning to submit individual iCASE studentship applications to the MRC in May 2017 (under the old system) should instead liaise with their local Doctoral Training Partnership (DTP) or post-graduate study coordinators to help develop an institutional-level case for iCASE studentship positions.
+Any investigators who planned to submit individual iCASE studentship applications to MRC (under the old system) should instead liaise with their local Doctoral Training Partnership (DTP) or post-graduate study coordinators to submit an institutional-level case for iCASE studentship positions.

 Who can apply?

 ROs that are already part of a DTP should apply as part of that DTP and not lead their own separate bid.
 Each RO may only lead on one bid but may partner on others where there is a clear strategic case for this relationship; no bid should be dependent on another bid being successful.
-MRC units and institutes are eligible to apply as partners but cannot lead a bid.
+MRC Units and Institutes are eligible to apply but, when co-located with a DTP, would normally be expected to be associate partners and not to lead a bid.